datenstruktur/Paperdb/README.md

 cmake -DCMAKE_BUILD_TYPE=Debug -DUSE_SAN=ON .. && cmake --build .
 ```

 Why google sanitizers?
-Google sanitizers is faste more than 10x with vaigrind[2].
+Google sanitizers is faster more than 10x with vaigrind[2].
 We close it in order to speed up ci.

 ## Bloom filter adjustment logging